-- A dependent is no longer eligible for coverage. - You stop making contributions, if any apply. - Your coverage ends for any of the reasons listed above except: - Exhaustion of your overall maximum benefit. - You enroll under a group Medicare plan we offer.
-However, dependent coverage will end if your coverage ends under the Medicare plan. - The date this plan no longer allows coverage for domestic partners or civil unions. - The date the domestic partnership or civil union ends. - You will need to complete a Declaration of Termination of Domestic Partnership.
+- A dependent is no longer eligible for coverage. - You stop making contributions, if any apply. - Your coverage ends for any of the reasons listed above except: - You enroll under a group Medicare plan we offer.
+However, dependent coverage will end if your coverage ends under the Medicare plan. - The date this plan no longer allows coverage for domestic partners or civil unions. - The date the domestic partnership or civil union ends.

+You will need to complete a Declaration of Termination of Domestic Partnership.